manticoresoftware/manticoresearch/manual/Functions/Searching_and_ranking_functions.md

 1 row in set (0.01 sec)
 ```

-This function can be used to implement custom ranking functions in UDFs, as in
+This function can be used to implement custom ranking functions in UDFs, as in:

 ```sql
 SELECT *, CUSTOM_RANK(PACKEDFACTORS()) AS r